 Our human ancestors had no need to invent lullabies for hands-free parenting because tools for hands-free parenting preexisted our species in the form of infant carriers.
 In fact, we wouldn’t be here without them because bipedalism would have been just another evolutionary dead-end.
 Infant carrying tools helped (and continue to help) parents to get their work done, socialize, walk about, flee from dangerous situations, care for older children and themselves, gather or prepare food, sooth fussy infants, feed hungry infants all while keeping their hands-free.

 L’Etoile’s theory of lullabies-as-hands-free-parenting-strategy was inspired by Max Krasnow’s and graduate student Samuel Mehr’s theory of lullaby origins as how parents won the “evolutionary arms race” with their offspring, published in Evolution and Human Behavior.
 Krasnow’s and Mehr’s view of infant-parent relations is that of conflict and scarce resources, namely parental attention.
 I strongly disagree with the infant-parent-conflict premise.
 What is good for the infant is generally good for the adult i.e. survival, passing on their genes to future generations, provided that the baby gets what it wants, which is to survive, which requires parental attention.
 Remember that Harlow’s monkeys chose the soft comforting surrogate over the metal one with food; an example of infants wanting physical contact more than sustenance.
-I will admit that the infant-parent relationship must feel fairly conflicted if what the baby needs to survive is more than the parents are willing or able to give– but parental attention is not a scarce resource when using a carrier as the baby becomes an extension of the parent’s body.
+The infant-parent relationship may feel fairly conflicted if what the baby needs to survive is more than the parents are willing or able to give– but parental attention is not a scarce resource when using a carrier as the baby becomes an extension of the parent’s body.